 God looks out for fools, drunks, little children, and the United States of America.So you've organized this major heist, with a motley team of criminals of all different personalities, which has Gone Horribly Wrong, and the whole Bolivian army is at your doorstep.
 Things look dire.
-But you can be assured of one thing: The batshit insane one will get away, and probably go on to have adventures of their own.
+But you can be assured of one thing: The batshit insane one will get away, and probably go on to have adventures of his own.
 Maybe crazy people are invisible to police, or maybe God has a plan for this individual, though what that plan is is anybody's guess.
 Or maybe God just loves a lunatic.
 Obviously, this is a sub-trope of Crazy Awesome as well as Karma Houdini.
 Also related somewhat to Joker Immunity.
 Also sort of related to The Fool, except this character's insane, not stupid.
 Also similar to Insanity Immunity.
 This is most obvious as a Death Trope (everyone except the lunatic dies), so expect UNMARKED SPOILERS!!!

 open/close all folders